FinanceAndrew/CSC1401-Assignment-2/README.md

 program should be running appropriately without any syntax and logic errors.

 # Non-Functional Requirements
-- All code should appear in the script section in the head of the HTML document.
+i.
+All code should appear in the script section in the head of the HTML document.
 Do not write any code in the HTML body.
-All functionality are delivered by JavaScript.
-- In the script order your code as follows:
+All functionality are delivered by JavaScript. ii.
+In the script order your code as follows:
 (a) Constants;
 (b) Variables and objects (declared and initialised);
 (c) Other statements.

-- Variable and constant identifiers should use an appropriate convention.
-Identifiers should be written consistently throughout the code.
-- Code is indented appropriately and grouped in blocks according to the common tasks attempting to.
+iii.
+Variable and constant identifiers should use an appropriate convention.
+Identifiers should be written consistently throughout the code. iv.
+Code is indented appropriately and grouped in blocks according to the common tasks attempting to.
-- Appropriate comments should be added to all blocks of code.
+v.
+Appropriate comments should be added to all blocks of code.
 Do not simply translate the syntax into English for comments, instead, describe the purpose of the code block.

 # Submission